IliaZenkov/ising-model-mcmc/README.md

-# Magnets - How Do They Work / Metropolis-Hastings MCMC
+# Metropolis-Hastings MCMC / Magnets - How Do They Work?
 * ### The Ising Model lends us some insight by taking advantage of the Metrpolis-Hastings Markov Chain Monte Carlo (MCMC) algorithm
 * ### Explanations of the 1D and 2D Ising Models are contained within the respective project folder